ClaudiuBogdan/CurriculumVitae/out/resume.md

-  - Created an clothes customization game with Phaser.
+  - Created a clothes customization game with Phaser.

   - Created items menu to select different items to place over the base clothes.